 AIMMS is currently involved in three spin-off projects in the Faculty of Science:

-- FEW: Theoretical Chemistry participates in SCM: Scientific Computing & Modeling
+- Theoretical Chemistry participates in SCM: Scientific Computing & Modeling

-- FALW: Molecular Microbiology participates in Xbrane, a spin-off of Stockholm University
+- Molecular Microbiology participates in Xbrane, a spin-off of Stockholm University

 A special item on the AIMMS valorisation agenda will be the creation of new spin-offs to exploit AIMMS-related scientific knowledge and expertise, technology facilities and services, and IP.